-For safety reasons it is not recommended flying the unit lower than 50 m (164 ft).
+For safety reasons it is not possible flying the unit lower than 50 m (164 ft).
 It is also advised to switch the map from satellite view to vector map, enabling some infrastructural objects to be easily found, such as buildings, cell sites, masts, etc.

-An operator interacts with the FIXAR aircraft through the proprietary xGroundControl Station.
+An operator interacts with the FIXAR aircraft through the proprietary xGroundControl Software.
 An in-house developed software design to offer good usability, ease of use, an intuitive interface, and provides regular updates.
 It operates locally, offline, can cache maps, upload 3D maps, and can be installed on any laptop with the latest Windows or MacOs operating system.

 The maximum data link range is 40 km (25 mi), however the communication range depends on the weather conditions and characteristics of the terrain.

 Each aircraft is independently controlled by its own xGroundControl Software.
 Thus in order to fly more than one FIXAR unit the operator is required to have a separate laptop with preinstalled xGroundControl Software per each aircraft.